 Characteristics of a Pitta-Vitiated Flow

 Pitta is characteristically hot and sharp.
 It brings heat and fluidity and a spreading nature to the blood, such that it flows with ease—sometimes too much ease.
 Pitta loves to reside in the blood, and in excess, it will seek to be released through this avenue.
 Hence pitta menstrual cycles are often heavy.
-With the heat so too comes inflammation, which can provoke swelling.
-Such is the case with tender, swollen breast that many women will experience during the premenstrual period.
+With the heat so too comes irritation in the body, which can provoke swelling.
+Such is the case with tender, swollen breasts that many women will experience during the premenstrual period.

 |Menstruation||Yellow or red, hot, profuse, fleshy smelling or foul smelling, heavier flow|